cmusatyalab/PyEdgeSim/README.md

 ## Exercise 2: Running the Simulation

 With both the client and server running, connected and displaying style transfer, rerun the test automation by skipping through the prior steps in `simulation_setup.py`.
-For some reason, it can take a while (10-15 minutes) for influxdb measurements from openrtist to appear in the openrtistdb that grafana draws from.
-If you don't see them in the upper part of the dashboard, try rerunning the simulation a few times until you see them.
-You can also look in influxdb itself by running the command shown above to connect.

-Once you get a complete run with both the lower and upper dashboard showing data, create the test report to see that everything is working.
+When you get a complete run with both the lower and upper dashboard showing data, create the test report to see that everything is working.
 The report is written to a file called `report.png`.
 It should look something like this.
+You will also find the data behind the report as csv files in the `output` folder.

 ![](files/report.png)

+You have now completed the exercise.